 Robbin' season is long over, and Atlanta season 3 is coming soon.
 How soon is soon?
-We're not sure, really, but we do know that the head honcho at FX is talking about the new season (and the one after that) as if they're existing things he already loves.
+We just found out, actually!
+Also, the head honcho at FX is talking about the new season (and the one after that) as if they're existing things he already loves.

 Yes, Donald Glover's beloved and critically acclaimed series Atlanta is finally coming back.
 And, wouldn't you know it, they're not in Atlanta anymore.
 At least to start.
 Oh and Glover is mighty proud of his next season, tweeting (opens in new tab) (which he's since deleted) “While im here: ‘atlanta’ s3+s4 are going to be some of the best television ever made ...
 Sopranos only ones who can touch us.”

 Here's what we know about Atlanta season 3.

 - The best Netflix shows to binge right now

 - Here's what's new on Netflix this month

 - Plus: all of the Netflix canceled shows of 2021